-- 16. CIF aims to demonstrate the potential for low-emission and resilient technologies and to contribute to achieving the Sustainable Development Goals (SDGs), particularly but not limited to the following: - a.
-SDG 1: No Poverty - b.
-SDG 5: Gender equality: Achieve gender equality and empower all women and girls - c.
-SDG 7: Affordable and clean energy: Ensure access to affordable, reliable, sustainable and modern energy for all - d.
-SDG 8: Decent work and economic growth - e.
-SDG 9: Industry, innovation and infrastructure - f.
-SDG 13: Climate action: Take urgent action to combat climate change and its impacts - g.
-SDG 15: Life on land - 17.
+- 15. CIF aims to demonstrate the potential for low-emission and resilient technologies and to contribute to achieving the Sustainable Development Goals (SDGs), particularly but not limited to the following: - a.
+SDG 5: Gender equality: Achieve gender equality and empower all women and girls - b.
+SDG 7: Affordable and clean energy: Ensure access to affordable, reliable, sustainable and modern energy for all - c.
+SDG 13: Climate action: Take urgent action to combat climate change and its impacts - 16.
 Each program/project proposed for CIF financing shall seek to demonstrate its potential development impacts (co-benefits) consistent with standard MDB appraisal criteria and with selective emphasis on the following: - a.
 Social impacts relating to improvements in health outcomes such as reduction in air-pollution linked illness or deaths; improvements in livelihoods through increased or diversified earnings activities; increase in wealth due to new asset-building or protection; or improved access, quality, or affordability of essential services such as energy. - b.
 Economic impacts linked to national indicators of economic growth or performance.
 For example, employment opportunities in sectors of investments and the value added of these sectors to the domestic economic (through payment of salaries and taxes as well as company profits) are frequently tracked economic impact indicators.
-These results may be calculated for direct, indirect, induced and/or forward effect (energy enabled) impacts. - c.
+These results may be calculated for direct, indirect, induced and/or forward effect (energy enabled) impacts.

+- c.
 Environmental impacts relating to the conservation or improved use of natural resources.
-This could include improved water conservation, ecosystem or biodiversity conservation, improved soils or related crop productivity as a result of

-- other program outcomes such as reductions in air pollution from transitions to fossil fuels to clean energy sources. - d.
+This could include improved water conservation, ecosystem or biodiversity conservation, improved soils or related crop productivity as a result of other program outcomes such as reductions in air pollution from transitions to fossil fuels to clean energy sources. - d.
 Markets or systems impacts felt at the entire sector or national level and are broader than individual project outcomes.
 These include energy sector security and resilience, creation or expansion of national green energy or green finance markets, industrial competitiveness or development, and sector diversification/sector inclusiveness including factors affecting new entrants.